 The central drainage swale would be sloped at a 1 percent grade to convey drainage downstream and away from the dam embankment.
-The central drainage swale would include riprap armament where the toe ditch from each side of the embankment discharges into it.
+The central drainage swale would include rock armament where the toe ditch from each side of the embankment discharges into it.
 The swale would be finished downstream with topsoil and seeded to create a grassy swale.
 The central drainage swale would be shaped as a trapezoid with an 8-foot bottom dimension and 3H:1V side slopes to facilitate mowing.
-The grassy swale would discharge to the surface at a daylight point downstream in Saddle Dam Park.
+The grassy swale would discharge drainage to the surface at a daylight point downstream in the Saddle Dam Park Day Use area.